 Skip to main content

-There are a number of ways to report sightings from outside our project area, and a number of organisations to send your records to.
+There are a number of ways to report sightings from outside our project area – and a number of organisations you can send records to.
 We’ve listed some of these here.

 What happens after you report a sighting?